svenas71/frontier-signals/src/posts/insulting_consulting.md

 To me - who values originality more than performance, who was taught to be critical and discrimate substance from packaging, to seek insight rather than confirmation - I find consulting insulting.

 I do see the need.
 Or at least the generated need Consultancies have created.
 Much like Cheese Stuffed Crust Pizza.
-Born out of the need to find more place to put a highly processed dairy product in.
+Born out of the need to find more places to put a highly processed dairy product in.

 Life moves on and new needs emerge.
 As such - I want to outline a more smooth and effortless solution to the need to hire a consultancy firm that in the end tells you what you already know - and charges an arm, a leg, and two kidneys for their services.